The Monroe County

 a computer lab, student desks, and a collection of literacy and adult

 education materials.
-Classes for GED preparation, basic computer, word
+Classes for HSE preparation, basic computer, word

 processing, spreadsheets, and one on one literacy tutoring in reading